avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-page-properties.md

 # Page Properties

-Learn how to configure page-level properties in AVstudio—layout behavior, containers, actions, backgrounds, theme, CSS, and media.
+Learn how to configure page-level settings in AVstudio—identity, alignment, containers, actions, backgrounds, theme, CSS, and media.

 This article provides an overview of all the page-level settings available in AVstudio.
 These settings define how each page behaves, looks, and connects to other parts of your project.
 You can access all of them from the left-hand panel when a page is open in the editor.

 ## Overview of Available Settings
-Learn how to configure page-level settings in AVstudio—identity, alignment, containers, actions, backgrounds, theme, CSS, and media.

 When a page is open, the left panel displays a list of page-specific and project-wide tools.
 These options allow you to control layout, background, containers, actions, styles, and assets.